mikaells/RibDif/README.md

 Takes an input genus and returns a large set of analysed files, the main being phylogenetic trees of full length 16S rRNA genes and common amplicons thereof.

+This can be useful for determining if species resolution is possible within certain genera using common metataxonomic approaches

 ## Installation